Initial Comments: Name - 01 - Component - 01

 Observations:

-Based on document review, observation and interview, it was determined the facility failed to maintain the sprinkler system, affecting the entire facility.
+Based on observation and interview, it was determined the facility failed to maintain the Sprinkler system, affecting one of two FDC connections.

 Findings include: